 Faculty of Natural Sciences

-Successful applications in the Faculty of Natural Sciences are listed below (dates below refer to Athena SWAN application rounds).
-Please explore departments' websites to find out more about their work.
+Successful applications in the Faculty of Natural Sciences are listed below (dates below refer to Athena Swan application rounds).

 Department of Life Sciences, Bronze, renewed November 2018